pkivolowitz/CSC3510-S-2023/README.md

 ## Installation guide

 Our programming environment is a Linux ARM distribution.
-It is required on both Windows and Macintosh (even if you have an ARM-based Macintosh).
+It is required on both Windows and Macintosh (even if you have an ARM-based Macintosh or a rare ARM-based Windows machine).

 The installation guide is found [here](./install.md).

 Note, if you are on an ARM Windows machine, let me know.
+I'd like to know how and where you got it.
+I have the Microsoft ARM Development machine, myself.

 ## My Assembly Language Book

 My book is a work in progress.
 It is located [here](https://github.com/pkivolowitz/asm_book).

-You can earn 1 point of extra credit by finding typos in the book.
+You can earn 2 points of extra credit by finding three or more typos in the book.
 Only the first person to find an error gets the extra credit.
 Everyone else gets my thanks and a mention in the book!

 ### Book is a Labor of Love